leonardinosaur/pet2mri/docs/source/Processing.rst

 Screenshots
 ===========
 Screen shots of the coregistered PET overlaid on the structural image are generated (primarily for quality control purposes).
-This is done by loading the coregistered PET volume (not SUVr volume) with nibabel and generated slices with matplotlib.
+This is done by loading the coregistered PET volume (not SUVr volume) and structural volume with nibabel and generating slices with matplotlib.

 Testing
 ========